vatsalmehta163/Lung-cancer-prediction-using-ANN/README.md

 ## Results

-The ANN model achieved an accuracy of 94.9% on the test set, outperforming other machine learning models such as SVM, Random Forest, and Logistic Regression.
+The ANN model achieved an accuracy of 92% on the test set, outperforming other machine learning models such as SVM, Random Forest, and Logistic Regression.

-- *Accuracy:* 94.9%
+- *Accuracy:* 92.00%
-- *Precision:* [Precision value]
-- *Recall:* [Recall value]
-- *F1-score:* [F1-score value]
+- *Loss:* [0.496]

 These results demonstrate the effectiveness of the ANN model in predicting lung cancer risk.